$ cd fundamentals-of-devops

 When you need to deploy an update, create new VM images, deploy those onto new servers, and then undeploy the old servers.

 This is a slightly more modern approach that works best with cloud providers such as AWS, GCP, and Azure, where the servers are all virtual servers, so you can spin up new ones and tear down old ones in minutes.
-That said, you can also use virtualization on-prem with tools from VMWare, Citrix, Microsoft Hyper-V, etc. The example in this blog post will be of VM orchestration on AWS, but the concepts apply to most VM orchestration tools, whether in the cloud or on-prem.
+That said, you can also use virtualization on-prem with tools such as VMWare, Citrix, or Microsoft Hyper-V. The example in this blog post will be of VM orchestration on AWS, but the concepts apply to most VM orchestration tools, whether in the cloud or on-prem.

 Key takeaway #2